 The external or view level of the architecture of a Database system is the level closest to the users.
-This level is concerned with the way in which data are observed by individuals.
-Most of the users of database are not concerned with all the information contained in the database.
+This level is concerned with how the data are observed.
+So, most of the users of the database are not concerned with all the information.

-It describes that different types of data actually stored in a database.
+It describes that different types of data stored in a database.
 This level also includes the relationships existing among data items.
-At this level, a database is described logically rather than physically in terms of data structure.
+At this level, a database is also described logically rather than physically in terms of data structure.